English literature from Shakespeare to Austen

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably at the OU.
 You should already have some of the skills appropriate to the study of English literature at this level.
-The OU module Reading and studying literature (A230) or Telling stories: the novel and beyond (A233) would be ideal preparation for this module, although it is not a formal requirement.
+The OU module Reading and studying literature (A230) (now discontinued) or Telling stories: the novel and beyond (A233) would be ideal preparation for this module, although it is not a formal requirement.

 If you have any doubt about the suitability of the module, please contact an adviser.

 You will find it helpful to read as many of the set books as you can before the module begins.

 Three module books and access to the module website, which includes:

 - module materials

 - Swift, J.: Rivero, A.J. (ed) Gulliver's Travels Norton £7.99 - ISBN 9780393957242

 - Rousseau, J.-J.: Coleman, P. (ed) Confessions Oxford World's Classics £11.99 - ISBN 9780199540037

 - Mack, R.L. (ed) Arabian Nights' Entertainments Oxford World's Classics £13.99 - ISBN 9780199555871